Fade2.5D Documentation pages v2.16.8

 Returns

-This method may set pDiffZone=NULL and return false when the two input surfaces do not share a common area.
-In this case the previous call to CutAndFill::go() has already returned false.
+true if the operation succeeds, or false if the two input surfaces do not share a common area.
+In this case, the previous call to CutAndFill::go() would have already returned false.

 ◆ getNumberOfComponents()